Subscribe to my Newsletter

 I only stumbled into the motherland by chance, because I had to kill a few hours at Hamburg’s main train station – and it’s not really inviting.
 Quite the opposite of the Mutterland, a real Hamburg institution.

-Actually a delicatessen, here you can find delicacies from local manufactures as well as great gastronomy.
-On the one hand, there is a take-away area here with seating (good opportunity to work), but also a really good restaurant that is quite busy – definitely try it out!
-There are also four other locations, including in Eppendorf.
+This is actually a delicatessen, but in addition to delicacies from local manufacturers, it also has a great restaurant.
+On the one hand, there is a take-away area with seating (a good opportunity to work), but there is also a really good restaurant that is quite busy – be sure to try it out!
+There are also four other locations, including one in Eppendorf.

 Mutterland Stammhaus, Kirchenallee 19, 20099 Hamburg (St.Georg)

-Either way, Wexstraße is a good place to go if you’re looking for a bit of homey atmosphere in downtown Hamburg.
-Here you’ll find cute stores, small restaurants and such great locations as the recently opened Mimosas Brunch Club.
+Either way, Wexstraße is a good place to go if you’re looking for a bit of a homely atmosphere in Hamburg’s city center.
+Here you’ll find cute stores, small restaurants and great locations such as the recently opened Mimosas Brunch Club.

-Mimosas Brunch Club is, as the name suggests, a great idea for an extensive brunch for two or with friends, but also for a small coffee break with delicious waffles.
+As the name suggests, the Mimosas Brunch Club is a great idea for an extensive brunch for two or with friends, but also for a short coffee break with delicious waffles.
 And if you can’t get enough of the fruity mimosas, there’s even a mimosas flat rate!

 Tip: Despite new opening very popular, on weekends you should reserve!